-But long before Dwayne was a sparkle in his dad’s eye, Tom, a teenager at the time, was looking to make a buck with his cousin Bingo.
+Long before Dwayne was a sparkle in his dad’s eye, Tom, a teenager at the time, was looking to make a buck with his cousin Bingo.
 The teens had bought a cow from their grandpa and were going door to door in Tyler, Texas trying to sell the meat.
 After having one door after another shut in their faces, they decided to barbecue the meat of which they sold every last bite to the same people that had shut their doors on them just hours earlier.
-So at 16 years of age, Tom opened the doors to the first Tom & Bingo’s Bar-B-Q in Tyler, Texas.
+At 16 years of age, Tom opened the doors to the first Tom & Bingo’s Bar-B-Q in Tyler, Texas.

 The restaurant quickly grew and eventually there was a Tom & Bingo’s Bar-B-Q in Abilene, two in Amarillo and three in Lubbock.
 But as Tom aged, he decided to simplify his life and chose to own and operate just one location in Lubbock.
 In 1982, Dwayne’s dad gave him the opportunity to buy the Lubbock operation and the rest is history.